rbolam/Prevented_bird_and_mammal_extinctions/README.md

 # Prevented bird and mammal extinctions
-This repository contains data, code and outputs for prevented bird and mammal extinctions project.
+This repository contains data, code and outputs for the prevented bird and mammal extinctions manuscript.

 ### Script folder
 All scripts to reproduce figures are contained here.
 There is a script for each figure.
 For medians, there are separate plots for birds and mammals.
 For maps, threats and conservation actions, scripts will create three different figures: for all candidate species, for species with a median above 50% for the 1993 - 2020 time period, and for species with a median above 50% for the 2010 - 2020 time period.